- Solicitors For Business

 Case Study: Engineering Expert Claims After Contracting Mesothelioma

 We took a witness statement from him, highlighting all of these employments, as they could all be likely defendants in Prof C’s case.
-We also requested Prof C’s medical records, and arranged for Prof C to be seen by an independent Consultant Respiratory Physician, who could provide a prognosis and confirm Prof C’s mesothelioma had been contracted as a result of his exposure to asbestos in his work environment.
+We also requested Prof C’s medical records and arranged for him to be seen by an independent consultant respiratory physician, who could provide a prognosis and confirm Prof C’s mesothelioma had been contracted as a result of his exposure to asbestos in his work environment.

 Tracing the Defendants

-Andrew sent letters of claim to the various employers who were still active, and began investigations into the insurance positions of those employers of Prof C who were dissolved.
-Meanwhile, he also asked Prof C to provide details of any costs incurred as a direct result of his disease, so that these could be included in a Schedule of Loss; a document highlighting all quantifiable losses suffered as the result of a personal injury which is used to help determine a final compensation award.
+Andrew sent letters of claim to the various employers who were still active and began investigations into the insurance positions of those employers of Prof C who were dissolved.
+He also asked Prof C to provide details of any costs incurred as a direct result of his disease, so that these could be included in a Schedule of Loss; a document highlighting all quantifiable losses suffered as the result of a personal injury that is used to help determine a final compensation award.

-Unfortunately, Prof C died at this stage passed to his next of kin, his son, Mr C. Mr C advised us that an inquest would be heard into his father’s death, and we asked for the results of the inquest to be sent to us to aid in settling the case.
+Unfortunately, Prof C died at this stage and the case was picked up by his son, Mr C. Mr C advised us that an inquest would be heard into his father’s death, and we asked for the results of the inquest to be sent to us to aid in settling the case.
 We also asked Mr C for copies of his father’s interim death certificate, the will and the grant of probate.